johnvandeweghe/LunixREST/README.md

 - Routing to endpoints
 - API versioning
 - API Access throttling
+- Versatile request data parsing
+- Versatile output formatting

-See /examples/ folder for some solid examples on how to implement LunixREST
+See /examples/ folder for some examples on how to implement LunixREST

+As per composer.json: This project requires PHP 7.0+ to run.